Not sure where to start? Feeling overwhelmed?

 - Don’t be distracted by what others are doing or have done.
 Choose a reputable source that uses a learning approach that keeps you engaged.

-- Plan to arrive early at the testing center.
+- Plan to arrive at least a half hour early at the testing center.

-- Recheck the time and check directions in advance.
+- Recheck the time, directions, and parking accommodations in advance.

-- Sleep.
-A full night’s sleep in the day or two before the test serves you far better than using the time for last-minute cramming.
+- Sleep!
+Getting full nights of sleep in the days before the test will serve you far better than using the time for last-minute cramming.
 Even better, put studying aside the day before the test and do something you enjoy.